-Refreshments and interpretation in two languages will be provided at all ELAC meetings, principal meetings, Open House, and Back to School Night.
+Refreshments and interpretation in two languages will be provided at all ELAC meetings, principal meetings, Open House, Kindergarten and TK Orientation and Back to School Night.
 Site leadership will support PFFO in digital communication.
+Because we experienced success with student incentives and parent events, we will continue to provide student incentives throughout the year for family attendance and participation.